eloquent/otis/README.md

   which one-time passwords have already been used in a successful validation is the only way to ensure a password is not re-used.
 - The shared secret should be treated as sensitive information.
 When storing the secret on the server side, strong two-way encryption should be used.
+A solution such as [Lockbox] would be ideal.
 - In order for time-based OTP systems to work well, there should be minimal differences in the system time of the server, and the OTP device in use.
   *Otis* defaults allow -1 to +1 time windows (a window is usually 30 seconds),